Phase space analysis of an exponential model in $f(Q)$ gravity including linear dark-sector interactions

 With the inclusion of the interaction, we note the following: (i) the radiation-dominated point $R$ remains in the system, (ii) the matter-dominated point $M$ with coordinates $(1,1)$ also remains unchanged, and (iii) the de Sitter point is modified by the interaction.
 Originally, the condition for the de Sitter point is $u(m)=1, x=y=0$, but this does not lead to an equilibrium point of the system in the presence of the interaction.
-Therefore, we must instead consider the condition $x/2=2-2u(m)$, and likewise, in order to obtain $d_{\eta}x=0$, it must hold that $-3(4-4u(m))+\xi u(m)=0$, which yields the solution $u(m)=1/(1+\xi/12)$ and consequently $x=4\xi/(12+\xi):=x_{int}$.
-Thus, the value of $m^{(int)}_{DE}$ is obtained by solving the algebraic equation,
+Therefore, we must instead consider the condition $x/2=2-2u(m)$, which leads to